FEDERATION CYNOLOGIQUE INTERNATIONALE (AISBL)

 Undercoat soft, short and close.
 Mane and frill very abundant,

 forelegs well feathered.
 Hindlegs above hocks profusely covered

 with hair, below hocks fairly smooth.
 Face smooth.
-The coat should
+The

 fit the body and not dominate or detract from the outline of the dog.

 or shaded, any colour from pale gold to deep mahogany,